 The optimal temperature range for African violets is 60°F to 75°F (16°C to 24°C) so around room temperature is good.

-Other factors that cause temperature fluctuations include locating your African violet to near a source of heat or near an open door where they are subject to cold blasts of air.
+Other factors that cause temperature fluctuations include locating your African violet near a source of heat or near an open door where they are subject to cold blasts of air.
 Keep the plant out of the path of air currents from air conditioning or forced air.

 - Watering too often.